S1M0N38/base.nvim/README.md

 ## Docs Generation

 In the Vim/Neovim world, it's customary to provide documentation in the Vim style, a txt file with tags and sections that can be navigated using the `:help` command.
 In Lua, we can add annotations to our code, i.e., comments starting with `---`, so that we can have the full signature of functions and modules for LSP sorcery.
+[Here](https://github.com/tjdevries/tree-sitter-lua/blob/master/HOWTO.md) is how to write code annotations.

 Lua code annotations can be used to generate the Vim style docs using the `docgen` module from [tree-sitter-lua](https://github.com/tjdevries/tree-sitter-lua).
 This is an alternative tree-sitter parser, so it's not installed by the tree-sitter plugin.
 To generate the docs locally, you must clone the tree-sitter-lua repo in the same directory as the my_awesome_plugin repo and use `make docs`.